Insane110/Pizza-Sales-Analysis/README.md

 # Dataset Overview
 Dataset contains valuable information that could help us optimize our operations, boost sales, and enhance customer satisfaction.
 Here's a quick rundown of what you can expect from the dataset:

-- Date and Time: We have meticulously recorded the date and time of each order, allowing us to analyze customer behavior and identify potential peak hours.
+- Date and Time: Meticulously recorded the date and time of each order, allowing us to analyze customer behavior and identify potential peak hours.

 - Pizza Details: Each entry includes comprehensive details about the pizzas ordered, including their types, sizes, quantities, prices, and the tantalizing ingredients that create an unforgettable culinary experience.